 If there were any new procedures developed for the area being inspected, confirm the development of the new procedures followed the procedure development process.

-Evaluate whether a change occurred in the Operations Safety rogram organization that is ffected by the position-specific requirements of the license.
+Evaluate whether a change occurred in the Operations Safety Program organization that is affected by the position-specific requirements of the license.
 If so, verify that the new manager or staff member meets the criteria of the license requirements.
 Verify that any changes to the organizational structure in the area of Operations Safety are in compliance with license requirements, if applicable.

 Through discussions with licensee staff and management, and review of documentation, determine whether the licensee's organizational structure is in accordance with the license.
 Through discussions with selected licensee managers who are new to their positions since the last inspection, and where appropriate review of documentation, determine whether these managers meet the training and experience requirements for their positions as specified in the license.